Here's what we'll cover

 • reduced appetite and smaller portions

-• possible nausea or constipation during dose increases
+• possible nausea, vomiting, or constipation during dose increases, affecting the gastrointestinal tract

-Because postpartum life is often busy and unpredictable, careful planning helps prevent under-eating and dehydration.
+Because postpartum life is often busy and unpredictable, careful planning helps prevent under-eating and dehydration, which can be an adverse event.

-One risk postpartum is that appetite suppression can push intake too low, especially when sleep is limited and meals are irregular.
+One risk postpartum is that appetite suppression from the medication can push calorie intake too low, especially when sleep is limited and meals are irregular, potentially impacting lean body mass.

 To protect energy and recovery: